KxSystems/docs/docs/learn/install.md

 ### rlwrap for Linux and macOS

-On Linux and macOS the `rlwrap` command allows the Up arrow to retrieve earlier expressions in the q session.
-It is very useful and we recommend installing it.
+On Linux and macOS, the `rlwrap` command allows the Up arrow to retrieve earlier expressions in the q session.
+This can be very useful and it is recommended you install it.

 Run `rlwrap -v` to check if currently installed.
 If not, install `rlwrap` using your [package manager](https://en.wikipedia.org/wiki/Package_manager "Wikipedia").
 (Common package managers: `apt`, `dnf` and `yum` for Linux; [Homebrew](https://brew.sh/) and [MacPorts](https://www.macports.org/) for macOS.)